Aboriginal Foster Care NSW: The Child Placement Principle and Cultural Permanency

 The Aboriginal and Torres Strait Islander Child Placement Principle

 The Aboriginal and Torres Strait Islander Child Placement Principle (ATSICPP) is a legal requirement embedded in NSW child protection policy.
-It governs all placement decisions for Aboriginal children and young people, and it does so through a clear hierarchy.
+It governs all placement decisions for Aboriginal children and young people by prioritising connection to Aboriginal family, community, and Country.
+Agencies consider Aboriginal kin and community connections first and must document how cultural connection will be maintained if a non-Aboriginal placement is used.

 What Is a Cultural Support Plan?